smbutterfield/ibmt17-18/_04-intro-rhythm/c2-ex-metricpercept.md

 {% include abc-example.html number="3" abc=ex3 %}
 For melodic patterns, use arpeggios grouped into twos and threes to switch between 3/4 and 6/8

-It should be noted that many composers rely on using meters to evoke particular rhythmic biases in the performer, so it is disingenuous that meter is entirely subjective.
-Stravinsky was well-known to write the same passage in various meters (e.g. *Rite of Spring*, *L'histoire du Soldat*)
+It should be noted that many composers rely on using meters to evoke particular rhythmic biases in the performer, so it is disingenuous to say that meter is *entirely* subjective.
+Stravinsky was well-known to write the same passage in various meters (e.g. *Rite of Spring*, *L'histoire du Soldat*), so a good performer is aware of what the meter is trying to tell them.

+## How previous material affects perception

+Listen to the first 20 seconds of the following clip of *Sintra* from Snarky Puppy's incredible collaboration with the Metropole Orkest.
+How would you classify the meter?
+What can you tell about the performers' sense of the meter from their body language, particularly the conductor?
+Does it match yours?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MBAJP-3ebDA?start=138" frameborder="0" allowfullscreen></iframe>

+The next clip starts slightly before the previous clip.
+How would you classify this meter?
+Does it affect how you perceive the material from the previous clip?
+What can you tell about the performers' sense of the meter from their body language, particularly the conductor?
+Does it match yours?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MBAJP-3ebDA?start=126" frameborder="0" allowfullscreen></iframe>

+The final clip starts in the introduction of this piece.
+This is clearly in a different meter than the previous two clips but it segues smoothly into the new section.
+How does this affect your perception of the material from the previous two clips?
+What can you tell about the performers' sense of the meter from their body language, particularly the conductor?
+Does it match yours?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MBAJP-3ebDA?start=47" frameborder="0" allowfullscreen></iframe>